 How to zoom in

 Zoom into the map using the + and - controls in the bottom left corner of the tool.
 As you zoom into the map the count of eligible sites decreases.
-Zooming in on the map filters the data, which is reflected in the eligible site count, cumulative solar capacity, and histogram filters.
+Zooming in on the map filters the data, which is reflected in the eligible site count, combined solar potential, and histogram filters.

 Using a filter